chalvarado96/exploring-ohio-birth-weights/README.md

   * Representing geographical data through _Plotly_.
   * Inferring and drawing conclusions from data.

-**Note:** Code is written with the intention of notebook cells to run without dependency on previous cells after initial DataFrame construction.
-This is in hopes of users copying and modifying plot attributes for their own projects without much hassle.

 ---

 ## Prerequisites

-The following interface/ packages are necessary for proper function:
+The following interface/ packages are reccomended for proper function:

 Requirement | Version
 ------------|--------